ryantd42/NY-Legislative-Git/2023/A474C-2023/bill.md

- ASSESSMENT  AND  DEVELOPING  THE  PLAN,  THE HOSPITAL SHALL CONSULT WITH AFFECTED EMPLOYEES, INCLUDING THE RECOGNIZED COLLECTIVE BARGAINING AGENT OR AGENTS, IF ANY, AND MEMBERS OF THE HOSPITAL  MEDICAL  STAFF  AND  MAY OCCUR  THROUGH  ESTABLISHED  HOSPITAL SAFETY AND SECURITY COMMITTEES AND EXISTING LABOR MANAGEMENT  COMMITTEES.
-PERSONS  REGULARLY  ASSIGNED  TO
+ ASSESSMENT  AND  DEVELOPING  THE  PLAN,  THE HOSPITAL SHALL CONSULT WITH AFFECTED EMPLOYEES, INCLUDING THE RECOGNIZED COLLECTIVE BARGAINING AGENT OR AGENTS, IF ANY, AND MEMBERS OF THE HOSPITAL  MEDICAL  STAFF  AND  MAY

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02307-02-3
+  LBD02307-04-4
- A. 474--A  2
+ A. 474--B  2

- PROVIDE  SECURITY  IN  A  HOSPITAL  SETTING  SHALL BE ADEQUATELY TRAINED REGARDING THE ROLE OF SECURITY IN  HOSPITAL  OPERATIONS,  INCLUDING  THE IDENTIFICATION  OF AGGRESSIVE AND VIOLENT PREDICTING FACTORS AND MANAGE- MENT OF VIOLENT DISTURBANCES.
+ OCCUR  THROUGH  ESTABLISHED  HOSPITAL SAFETY AND SECURITY COMMITTEES AND EXISTING LABOR MANAGEMENT  COMMITTEES.
+PERSONS  REGULARLY  ASSIGNED  TO PROVIDE  SECURITY  IN  A  HOSPITAL  SETTING  SHALL BE ADEQUATELY TRAINED REGARDING  THE  ROLE  OF  SECURITY IN HOSPITAL OPERATIONS, INCLUDING THE IDENTIFICATION OF AGGRESSIVE AND VIOLENT PREDICTING FACTORS AND  MANAGE- MENT OF VIOLENT DISTURBANCES.
   3. THE ANNUAL SAFETY AND SECURITY ASSESSMENT SHALL INCLUDE, BUT NOT BE LIMITED TO, SECURITY CONSIDERATIONS RELATING TO ALL OF THE FOLLOWING: